Published: April 2014

 Diseases of the aorta account for significant cardiovascular morbidity and mortality worldwide.
 The incidence of aortic diseases is expected to rise with the increasing age of the population.
 Diagnostic evaluation of aortic disorders has improved in the last 2 decades, allowing earlier diagnosis and therapeutic intervention.
-This chapter summarizes the major disease entities affecting the aorta.
+This chapter summarizes the major disease entities affecting the aorta, and reviews the current practice guidelines on their evaluation and management.1

 Inflammatory disorders represent a third broad category as a predisposing factor causing aortic diseases.
-These occur in isolation or in the context of systemic disorders.
+These occur in isolation or in the context of systemic disorders such as inflammatory vasculitides.
 They include infectious and noninfectious causes.

 Aortic injury from trauma usually occurs because of deceleration injuries.
 Traumatic dissection or laceration often occurs at the level of the left subclavian artery.
 Injury can result in the formation of a chronic pseudoaneurysm.

-Aortic dissection comprises one of the more ominous acute aortic syndromes, also known as acute thoracic pain syndromes, which include the dissection variants of penetrating aortic ulcers, intramural hematomas, and symptomatic aneurysms.
-Aortic dissection involves splitting of the aortic wall, which results in the formation of an aortic false lumen that courses along with a true lumen.
+Aortic dissection comprises one of the more ominous acute aortic syndromes, which include the dissection variants of penetrating aortic ulcers, intramural hematomas, and symptomatic aneurysms.2 Aortic dissection involves splitting of the aortic wall within the media, which results in the formation of an aortic false lumen that courses along with a true lumen.
 The hallmark of aortic dissection is an intimal tear, which allows access of pulsatile high-pressure blood into the aortic media, separating it from the outer layers.
 Often, the so-called intimal flap (Fig. 1) is usually an intimal-medial flap.
 The initiating event of dissection may be a tear in the intima.
 Alternatively, primary rupture of the vasa vasorum can result in an intramural hematoma, which secondarily leads to an intimal tear as blood vents from the intramural space (Fig. 2).
 Regardless of the initiating event, the force of blood flow propagates the dissection antegrade (and, less commonly, retrograde) for a variable extent along the vessel, splitting the aortic wall, usually along the outer one third of the medial layer.

 Dissections are classified by their location of origin and how far along they extend in the aorta.
 There are two important classification systems of dissection, the DeBakey and Stanford classifications (Table 1; Fig. 3).
 Dissections are also classified by their duration.
 Acute dissections are those of less than 2 weeks' duration after the onset of symptoms; chronic dissections are those that have been present for longer than 2 weeks.